ArCiGo/YoloGroupDemo/TestCases.md

 ## Assumptions 🤔

-* API testing should be performed.
+* API testing should be performed (functional and non-functional).
 * As the assessment says, this project uses a mock server.
 Once the Development team develops the ExBanking services, and is ready to use, the tests will be updated with the right URL and endpoints.
 If needed the requests and responses might be updated.

 ## Endpoint's formats